brojonat/pymc-sandbox/README.md

 ### Step 1: Generate Initial Data

 First, let's generate some dummy data for a new A/B test.
 The `generate` command can output to a file or `stdout`.
-We'll save it to a file.
+We'll save it to a file but in practice you'd just pipe this to your next command.

 ```bash
 vibes generate ab-test --num-events 200 --output initial_data.json
 ```

-_Note: The confirmation message is sent to `stderr`, so it won't interfere with the JSON output._

 ### Step 2: Create a New Experiment

 Now, we'll use the data file to create our first experiment.
-The `create` command requires a unique name for the experiment (which will be the table name), a user-friendly display name, the experiment type, and the path to the initial data file.
+The `create` command requires a unique name for the experiment (which will be the table name), a user-friendly display name (optional), the experiment type, and the path to the initial data file (defaults to stdin).

 ```bash
 vibes experiments create ab_test_1 \